Liberal Arts

 Spring Registration Callout

-This degree prepares students for transfer to four-year college or university Students are strongly advised to discuss the electives with an advisor.
+This degree prepares students for transfer to a four-year college or university.
+Students are strongly advised to discuss the electives with an advisor.
 All students shall determine the requirements of the transfer institutions they prefer to attend.
-Students should also check njtransfer.org for transferability of courses.
+Students should also check NJTransfer.org for transferability of courses.
 The degree may be completed part-time or full-time and may be completed during daytime or evening hours or online.
 Students not immediately preparing to continue degree work find employment in government, human services and business.

 For information, contact department chair, Janet Marler.